Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

 For a nearest-neighbor vertex model, like Eq.~\eqref{eq:Ham}, the zero energy condition implies that for every site $i$, the sum of the amplitudes on all neighbors $j$ of $i$ must vanish: $\sum_{j} \Psi_j =0$~\cite{Sutherland1986}.
-In the SM~\cite{SuppMat} we prove that whenever all hoppings are rational (equal to one here), all energy eigenstates corresponding to integer energies (equal to zero here) can be chosen to have integer amplitudes on all vertices, before normalization.
 In the Hat tiling the simplest zero-modes take the form of cycles of length $4m$, with $m$ integer.
 Here the amplitudes around the cycle can be taken to be the repeated sequence $\{0,1,0,-1\}^m$ whenever vertices from the rest of the graph connect only to cycle vertices of zero amplitude or connect to pairs of vertices with opposite amplitude.
 This form is a generalization of one identified by Sutherland~\cite{Kohmoto1986,Sutherland1986}; we term it a Sutherland loop.

-In Figs.~\ref{fig:zeromode}(c) and (d) we show two quasicrystallites that differ by one hat.
-Diagonalizing, we find no zero-modes in (c) and one zero-mode in (d).
+In Figs.~\ref{fig:zeromode}(c) and (d) we show two quasicrystallites differing by one hat.
+We find no zero-modes in (c) and one in (d).
 Removing the extra hat allows for a 20-vertex Sutherland loop shown in Fig.~\ref{fig:zeromode}(d).
 Larger quasicrystallites contain integer-amplitude zero-modes not of the Sutherland loop form.
-In general, all integer-amplitude zero-modes of a given quasicrystallite can be exactly enumerated by finding the {\it Hermite normal form} of the adjacency matrix (see SM~\cite{SuppMat})~\cite{bookCohen,Kannan1979}.
+In general, all integer-amplitude zero-modes of a given quasicrystallite can be exactly enumerated using the {\it Hermite normal form} of the adjacency matrix (see SM~\cite{SuppMat})~\cite{bookCohen,Kannan1979}.

-\paragraph{$\pi$-flux zero-modes} --- The shortest loops, which circle around a single tile, cannot be Sutherland loops as they have a length of 13 or 14.
-However, anti-hats, the enantiomorphic minority tiles which have two four-fold coordinated sites (blue hats in Fig.~\ref{fig:spectral}(a)), can support a zero-mode if we allow a sign flip of one of the hoppings around the anti-hat.
-This is equivalent to threading a magnetic flux of $\pi$ per anti-hat, as the electron wave-function picks up a minus sign as it goes around due to the Aharonov-Bohm effect.
+\paragraph{$\pi$-flux zero-modes} --- The shortest loops, circling a single tile, cannot be Sutherland loops as they have a length of 13 or 14.
+However, anti-hats, the enantiomorphic minority tiles which have two four-fold coordinated sites (blue in Fig.~\ref{fig:spectral}(a)), can support a zero-mode if we allow a sign flip of one of the hoppings around the anti-hat -- equivalent to threading a magnetic flux of $\pi$ per anti-hat.
 As all the hats and anti-hats have the same area, this suggests that applying a perpendicular magnetic field with exactly $\pi$-flux per plaquette should generate one zero-mode per anti-hat.
 In fact, we find that these are the only zero-modes in this setting.